vlcty/tls_certificate_expiration_check/README.md

 If you want to add it to multiple hosts work with `apply`!

 That's it.
 Pretty simple.
 Reload or restart icinga2 and check the result in your browser.

+# Special thanks

+Special thanks to Jan from biocrafting.net for notifying me about the SNI issue!